Latency Revolution: Optimizing 60s to 3s

 - Compute Layer: Tune algorithms to your specific use case (Qdrant HNSW).

-- Exploring standard vs keyword search in Qdrant
+- Explore standard vs keyword search strategies in Qdrant for different query patterns.